lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: #fig-error1 title="Example of Responder supporting suite 6 but not suite 5."}
 {: artwork-align="center"}

 In the second example ({{fig-error2}}), the Responder supports cipher suites 8 and 9 but not the more preferred (by the Initiator) cipher suites 5, 6 or 7.
 To illustrate the negotiation mechanics we let the Initiator first make a guess that the Responder supports suite 6 but not suite 5.
-Since the Responder supports neither 5 nor 6, it responds with an error and SUITES_R, after which the Initiator selects its most preferred supported suite.
+Since the Responder supports neither 5 nor 6, it responds with SUITES_R containing the supported suites, after which the Initiator selects its most preferred supported suite.
 The order of cipher suites in SUITES_R does not matter.
-(If the Responder had supported suite 5, it would include it in SUITES_R of the response, and it would in that case have become the selected suite in the second message_1.)
+(If the Responder had supported suite 5, it would have included it in SUITES_R of the response, and it would in that case have become the selected suite in the second message_1.)

 ~~~~~~~~~~~
 Initiator                                                   Responder